 Case in point, all three pumps are installed in an adequate basket to fit all three, but it is a tight fit.
 Whenever the basket fills, it will push up a float to activate the pumps, in turn, the pumps will drain the basket quickly and turn off.
 These pumps will turn on and off, in a short period because the basket is too small for the amount of water displaced by the pumps.
 What is rated to be a 22-gallon basket is now a 10-gallon basket with all those pumps inside.

 The vast amount of wear and tear on a pump is the initiation cycle (turning on).
 The lifespan of those pumps will be cut down dramatically with the undersize basket setup.
 Also, consider the proximity of the pumps they are so close they will cause the activation floats to hang on one another.
 If this happens, one or two of the pumps might stay on even after all the water is pumped out.
 The activation float might remain in the “on” position until the pump burns out.

-The best way to handle a three-pump setup is to place them in a larger basket and well spaced apart.
+The best way to handle a two-pump setup is to place them in a large basket and well spaced apart.
 Even though they are firmly secure, sump pumps vibrate and move slightly during operation.
 In a tight basket, the activation floats could entangle, but in a larger basket with proper spacing, there will no chance of that happening.

-Whether you require a one, two or three-pump setup, American Dry Basement Systems will guide you with the right fit for your home.
+Whether you require a one or two-pump setup, American Dry Basement Systems will guide you with the right fit for your home.
 We specialize in waterproof basement system installations in the Northeast (CT, NY, MA, RI, & NJ) and have the know how to install the right system for your home and keep it dry for a lifetime.